CraftAcademyLabs/ca_course/week10/react_native/01-setting_up_a_new_project.md

     console.error(error);
   }
 };

+export getArticles
 ```

-And then in the `HomeScreen` component we can call on the `ArticlesApiService` to get an array of articles we will then use a component called `FlatList` to iterate through the list of articles.
+And then in the `HomeScreen` component we can call on the `ArticlesService` to get an array of articles we will then use a component called `FlatList` to iterate through the list of articles.

 Start by setting a state for the articles.